 Wedding cake is usually priced by the slice.
 The cost can vary, but it generally ranges from $3 to $30 a slice (and beyond).
 It's easy to be wooed by blood orange filling and a multi-flavor cake when you're making decisions with a sugar buzz, but having a handle on your budget—and knowing what will affect it—will allow you to prioritize your choices.
 For instance, more flavors equals more money; the more complicated the flavor, the bigger the price tag; handmade sugar flowers will add dollars to every slice; and fondant icing is generally more expensive than buttercream.

-3. Match the cake height to your space.
+3. Do match the cake height to your space.

 Generally, three tiers will serve 50 to 100, and you'll likely need five layers for 200 or more guests.
 Your cake should fit the space too—if your reception is in a grand ballroom, consider increasing the cake's stature with columns between the tiers, or opting for a faux Styrofoam layer (no one will know!) to add height.

-4. Choose the flavor you want (not what you think everyone else wants).
+4. Don't choose the flavor based on what everyone else wants.

 Besides being a showpiece, your cake should taste amazing too.
 When you meet with prospective bakers, taste lots of flavors.
 Don't be afraid to stray from vanilla and chocolate.
 And don't forget to sample fillings too—many bakers are working with complex flavorings, like guava and mango or hazelnut and mocha.

 5. Do get the facts on frosting.

 Buttercream or fondant?
 Buttercream is often much more delicious.
 But if you love the smooth, almost surreal-like look of fondant, consider frosting the cake in buttercream first and then adding a layer of fondant over the entire confection.
 Whatever type of icing you choose, stick to colors your guests will want to eat.
 If your wedding hues are blue and green, opt for a white cake with subtle green-frosted accents.